LouieVanNuffel/CodeShowcase/README.md

 ### QueuedSoundSystem.h

-The queued sound system uses threading to keep the game's framerate from dropping when playing a sound by keeping the playing of sound out of the hot codepath.
+The queued sound system uses threading to keep the game's framerate from dropping when playing a sound by keeping the playing of sounds out of the hot codepath.
 The cpp file included holds the private implementation that can be swapped out easily, it is intentionally held in a cpp file to hide the specifics.

 ``` C++
 #pragma once